Trump says the US has seized an oil tanker off the coast of Venezuela

 Trump said “other things are happening,” but did not offer additional details, saying he would speak more about it later.

-The seizure was carried led by the U.S Coast Guard led effort and supported by the Navy, according to a U.S. official was not authorized to comment publicly and spoke on the condition of anonymity.
+The seizure was carried led by the U.S Coast Guard and supported by the Navy, according to a U.S. official who was not authorized to comment publicly and spoke on the condition of anonymity.
+The official added that the seizure was conducted under U.S. law enforcement authority.

+Venezuela has the world’s largest proven oil reserves and produces about 1 million barrels a day.
+Locked out of global oil markets by U.S. sanctions, the state-owned oil company sells most of its output at a steep discount to refiners in China.

+The transactions usually involve a complex network of shadowy intermediaries as sanctions scared away more established traders.
+Many are shell companies, registered in jurisdictions known for secrecy.
+The buyers deploy “ghost tankers” that hide their location and hand off their valuable cargoes in the middle of the ocean before they reach their final destination.

 A day earlier, the U.S. military flew a pair of fighter jets over the Gulf of Venezuela in what appeared to be the closest that warplanes had come to the South American country’s airspace since the start of the administration’s pressure campaign.